 This is sound data, etc. particular to a specific instrument model.
-This data can also be transmitted and received by the DUMP function.

 For details, refer to the separate REFERENCE GUIDE provided.

 GENERAL MIDI

 GENERAL MIDI (GM) is the standard which enables MIDI data exchange between different models or equipment of different manufacture.
 Program change numbers and their corresponding sounds, percussion instrument sounds, note numbers, etc. are data-compatible between equipment using this standard.
 Song data created on the equipment of one manufacturer can be played back on the equipment of a different manufacturer, as long as both conform to the GENERAL MIDI standard.
 This instrument conforms to this standard and can be used as a GENERAL MIDI sound generator.